Last updated: June 03, 2024

 Step 7: Work with a mortgage banker to select your loan

-You may find that mortgage lenders offer a wide range of competitively priced loan programs.
-You will likely have many questions when you are purchasing a home, so make sure that you have a responsive mortgage banker assist you can make the process much easier.
+Lenders have a wide range of competitively priced loan programs and a reputation for exceptional customer service.
+You will likely have many questions when you are purchasing a home, so make sure that you have a responsive mortgage banker assist you which can help make the process much easier.

 Consider keeping a running list of questions that occur to you throughout the process, so you can remember to ask them at the right time.
 In particular, make sure you inquire with your lender about potential loan closing costs and fees.